 Paired with slowly braised beef short ribs from a trusty farmer in Columbia Co.
 (Kinderhook Farm, Valatie, NY).
 Since good chefs know the sauce is the boss, we did an Asian-style sauce (soy, ginger, brown sugar, rice wine vinegar, garlic, red pepper flake, carrots & onions) which flavored the beef nicely and reduced even better!
 All served over brown rice, with toasted sesame seeds, so nice.

-Cork pulled ~8h prior, to allow for a slow ox in a cool cellar space, this was the right move. — 2 months ago
+Cork pulled ~8h prior, to allow for a slow ox in a cool cellar space, this was the right move. — a year ago